 Just do the following transactions and activities in your Kasasa Cash[®] checking account each monthly qualification cycle: - Have at least 1 direct deposit or automatic payment (ACH) transaction post and settle - Have at least 10 debit card purchases post and settle - Be enrolled in, receive, and review eStatements APY=Annual Percentage Yield.
 APYs are accurate as of 7/1/18.
 Variable rate account.
-Interest rates are determined "APY=Annual Percentage Yield.
-APYs are accurate as of 7/V/I8.
+Interest rates are determine ^APY=Annual: Percentage Yield.
+APYs are accurate as of X/ViB.
 Variable rate account.
 Interest rates are determined at the Bank's discretion and are subject to change at any time.
 If qualifications are met each monthly qualification cycle: (1) Unlimited national ATM surcharges posted and settled during monthly qualification cycle will be reimbursed and credited to account on the last day of monthly statement cycle; (2) balances from \$.01 up to \$25,000 earn 1.98% interest rate, resulting in an APY of 2.00%; and (3) balances over \$25,000 earn 0.25% interest rate on portion of bal-ance over \$25,000, resulting in 2.00% - 0.60% APY depending on balance in account.
 If qualifications are not met, all balances earn an interest rate and APY of 0.05% and account does not receive ATM surcharge rebates for that period.
 To qualify you must have at least: (1) 10 posted and settled Debit Card purchases.
-(ATM transactions and debit card purchases processed as ATM transactions do not count towards qualifying debit card purchases; (2) Be anoles the uning the monthly qualification cycle (transfers between accounts within our bank or via online banking do not count towards qualifying ACH or bill own transactions.)
-Qualifying transactions must post and settle during towards qualifying ACH or bill pay transactions).
+(ATM transactions and debit card purchases processed as ATM transactions do not count towards qualifying debit card purchases; (2) Be ancelling the monthly qualification cycle (transfers between accounts within our bank or via online banking do not count towards qualifying ACH or bill ow transactions).
+Qualifying transactions and settle during towards qualifying ACH or bill pay transactions).
 Qualifying transactions must post and settle to account during monthly qualification cycle.
 Transactions may take one or more banking days from the date transaction was made to post and settle to an account.
 "Monthly Qualification Cycle" means a period beginning one business day prior to the first day of the current statement cycle through one business day prior to the close of the current statement cycle.
 Monthly statement cycle is not the same as monthly qualification cycle.
 If monthly qualifications are not met, this ac-count will still function as a free account, with no monthly service fee.
 Minimum to open account is \$25.
-No minimum balance meruined to account is \$25.
+No minimum balance musing to account is \$25.
 No minimum. balance required to earn rewards or maintain account.
 If account balance is \$0.00 or less for 60 consecutive days the account will be closed.
 Available as a personal account only.
 Limit one account per tax identification number.
 Kasasa and Kasasa Cash are trademarks of Kasasa, Ltd., registered in the U.S.A.
-Member FDIC / Member DIF Member FDIC / Member DIF should I pay for my new car or truck?
+Member FDIC / Member DIF Member FDIC / Member DIF